The PlayStation 4 has some serious guts. Sony has been bragging about its 8GB of GDDR5 RAM since it was announced, and frankly, the system needs it.

 While 8GB is a lot of memory right now, how much will it be a few years down the road?
 The PlayStation 3, with its with its 256MB of XDR Main RAM and 256MB of GDDR3 VRAM made it seven years, and managed to support visual feasts like The Last of Us and God of War: Ascension during its final days.

 The PlayStation 4 needs to go the distance.
-So how is it performing now, fresh off the factory line?
+So how is it performing now, one year into its life?

 The PlayStation 3's interface was dense, and plagued by pop in.
 While it got you to the homescreen quick enough, all the icons needed a little more time to appear.